openhab/openhab1-addons/bundles/binding/org.openhab.binding.caldav-command/README.md

 ### Note for openHAB 2

 The CalDAV binding is compatible with openHAB 2 just like any other openHAB 1.x binding.
 There is currently just one bug in the way the configuration file is parsed.
 Create the configuration file `caldavio.cfg` with the additional prefix `caldavio:`.
-Do the same for `caldavCommand.cfg` and `caldavCommandPersonal.cfg`.
+Do the same for `caldavCommand.cfg` and `caldavPersonal.cfg`.
 For more details see the [discussion here](https://github.com/openhab/openhab/issues/4074#issuecomment-202737544).

 ***